bgoonz/gists-revamp/_CURRENT/bfbe6abe/javascript-array-methods.md

 array.reduce() function examples

-In this example, we will use array.reduce() to operate on values contained within a simple array of objects. array.reduce() is a little more challenging than some of the other useful array functions, so spend some extra time on this one if it doesn't click immediately.
+In this example, we will use array.reduce() to operate on values contained within a simple array of objects. array.reduce() is a little more challenging than some of the other useful array functions, so spend some extra time on this one if it doesn’t click immediately.

 21